A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks

 The locally informed quadratic scheduler provides a practically implementable alternative to the globally informed policy while still retaining good enough performance.
-We remark once again that, while the centralized fully informed method came from exact calculations, this scheduler was modified and is thus partially heuristic.
-Therefore, while the decisions taken by the fully informed scheduler were optimal, the ones taken by the localized one are not: one of the tasks of performance analysis is to characterize this margin of suboptimality in order to gauge how close a distributed scheduler can get to its centralized, idealistic variant.
+We remark once again that, whereas the centralized fully informed method came from abstract mathematical arguments, this scheduler was modified and is thus partially heuristic.
+Therefore, it is reasonable to expect some degree of performance degradation: one of the tasks of our analysis is to characterize this margin of degradation in order to gauge how close a distributed scheduler can get to its centralized, idealistic variant.